boxwise/boxtribute/docs/adr/adr_statviz_fe_sharing.md

 1. Steps 1, 2, 3 from CSV.
 2. There should be an input at least for the aspect ratio (or width and height) of the exported svg.
 This input could also just be given the window size of the current view.
 All other properties like axis label font size, axis thickness,... could be calculated based on this input.
 However, I can imagine that they might want more styling options that they can directly control.
 At the same time they could easily change the style in the exported svg through Adobe or any coding IDE.
 3. There needs to be a function transforming the data from the graphQL query into the svg.
 Since an svg can be easily included in the DOM, it makes sense to combine this with a preview view that is directly shown in the fancy graphs view even before the download.
-(Maik is doing this atm)

 #### What (minimal) work needs to be done on the BE side?